tconbeer/harlequin/src/harlequin/components/help_screen.md

 ### Data Catalog Bindings

+- ctrl+enter, ctrl+j: Insert the current name into the Query Editor.
+- ctrl+c: Copy the current name to the clipboard.

+#### Moving the Cursor

 - enter: Select the current item.
 - space: Toggle the expand/collapses state of the current item.
 - up: Move the cursor up.
 - down: Move the cursor down.
-- ctrl+enter, ctrl+j: Insert the current name into the Query Editor.